The Book of Magic

 Most importantly, however, they gain the ability to utilize Faerie magic, if taught to do so properly.
 Faerie magic is essentially a mix of geomancy and philosophical magic, as it appreciates nature, but is tainted with concerns of right and wrong.
 Well, good, evil, or balance, depending on the individual caster.
 Similarly, then, a Faerie mage has all the benefits and penalties of a geomancer - and more.

-For instance, while in an area that is linked to the home plane of Fae beings, a Faerie mage can add a +1 RS to his or her spell rank values.
+For instance, while in an area that is linked to the home plane of Fae beings, a Faerie mage can add a +1 CS to his or her spell ranks.
 This bonus also applies if the Faerie mage is holding powerful Fae artifacts of any type, regardless of his or her location.
 However, Faerie mages hold a potent vulnerability to iron; they cannot cast spells while in contact with the substance.

 "I catch the rain that turns me to rust, I stand in the flame that turns me to dust."